Byron Haskin: Career

-In 1938, he and the Warner Bros. special effects department were awarded a Academy Scientific and Technical Award for developing a rear-projection system useful in effects photography.
+In 1938, he and the Warner Bros. special effects department were awarded a Academy Award for Technical Achievement for developing a rear-projection system useful in effects photography.

 In the late 1940s, he returned to directing, having directed four films in 1927.
 He helmed two film-noir thrillers: I Walk Alone (1947), starring Burt Lancaster, Lizabeth Scott and Kirk Douglas, and Too Late for Tears (1949), starring Lizabeth Scott.
 Hal B. Wallis had previously sent the then-unknown Lancaster to audition for Haskin; this led to him being signed by Wallis and cast as the male lead in The Killers (1946), the role which made him a star.
 Amongst Haskin's other prominent films as director was Treasure Island (1950), one of Walt Disney's earliest live-action features.
 Following The War of the Worlds, he continued his collaboration with George Pal with The Naked Jungle (1954), Conquest of Space (1955), and The Power (1968).
 His other significant film is the science fiction adventure Robinson Crusoe on Mars (1964).